 Asking candidates to fill out a questionnaire or inviting them to your agency can be a way to learn more about them while making them aware of your organization and the issues that are important to renters.
 You may also want to report the number of new voters your organization has been able to register.
 Candidates also learn what issues are important to voters by reading the letters to the editor page of the newspaper.
-Consider having clients write letters about issues that are important to them.
+Consider having clients write letters about issues that are important to them; letters can often be published as a response to a story in which candidates have discussed poverty issues.